Find out about COVID-19, COVID-19 vaccines, and Mayo Clinic patient and visitor updates.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-If the itching and burning don't improve or you have scarring from breast cancer radiation, your doctor may recommend various prescription medications to ease your symptoms.
+Make an appointment with your cancer doctor if you notice any new or persistent areas of skin redness.
+If the itching and burning don't improve or you have blistering or scarring from breast cancer radiation, your doctor may recommend various prescription medications to ease your symptoms.

 Sandhya Pruthi, M.D.